Meaghan Brittini speaks to Laurelie Rae, a Canadian visual artist and also convert to Islam, who found her calling in drawing and painting.

 Art flourished particularly during what is called the Golden Age of Islam, the period between the 8th and 13th centuries.
-In this period, the vast Islamic empire was a bustling cornucopia of innovation and discovery, while present day Europe lived in relative stagnation.
+In this period, the vast Islamic empire was a bustling cornucopia of innovation and discovery, while present-day Europe lived in relative stagnation.
 No matter what your religion is, you can connect with the art that came with it.
 At HolyArt, you can find different items that will help you reconnect with God.

 ‘A lot of people talk about the [lost] Golden Age of Islam, and yet they do nothing about it, she sighs.

 When I inquire how she thinks we could recover our footsteps, she replies, ‘People forget that in religion, there is spirituality,’ and so they have ‘lost that connection to their Creator, and lost a certain kind of passion because they don’t have that connection or understanding of patience.’

 There’s definitely a spiritual side to her art, especially in what she describes to me as little ‘subhanallah moments’.
 In these flashes of realisation, the beauty of Islamic design and tiling is revealed, as the connection of calculated, intersecting lines slowly unfold intricate, geometric designs.